Wintershall in Brazil

 Thanks to increasing exploration in recent years, the proven reserves in Brazil's oil fields have risen sharply.
 Experts expect large quantities of oil lie off the coast.
 The country offers ideal geological conditions for becoming another Wintershall site in the core region of South America.

 Wintershall was awarded seven exploration licenses from Brazil's National Agency of Petroleum, Natural Gas and Biofuels (Agência Nacional do Petróleo, Gas Natural e Biocombustíveis, ANP) in spring 2018.
 The licenses are located off the north and south-east coasts of Brazil.
 Wintershall is the operator for four licenses.
-Initial exploration activities in the allocated blocks are scheduled for late 2018 and will be carried out in 2019 the earliest.
+Initial exploration activities in the allocated blocks are scheduled for 2019.

 Broad portfolio in Brazil These are the new Wintershall licences